-As you know people who come to your site using a long tail keyword phrase are more engaged and targeted rather than people come to your site using a short-tail or middle tail keyword.
+As you know people who come to your site using a long tail keyword phrase are more engaged and targeted rather than people who come to your site using a short-tail or middle tail keyword.
 I have found that long-tail keywords always take higher click through rates rather than short-tail keywords.

-As the chart below, Arnie Kuenn explains in this post on verticalmeasures.com that it is better off being #4 position in the SERP for a long-tail search term rather than a head term/short-tail word.
+As the chart below, Arnie Kuenn explains in this post on verticalmeasures.com that it is better off being the #4 position in the SERP for a long-tail search term rather than a head term/short-tail word.

 The funniest thing is, despite the first position, long-tail terms dominate organic click-thru rates.

-In my previous post on How to Increase Website Traffic by Improving Organic Click-Through Rates, I showed how SERP rankings and post titles matter in click thru rates.
+In my previous post on How to Increase Website Traffic by Improving Organic Click-Through Rates, I showed how SERP rankings and post titles matter in click-thru rates.
 I have found that averagely above the fold results always take more than 30% CTR for long-tail terms.